Revisiting CNNs for Trajectory Similarity Learning: Experiments

-\textbf{Baselines.} When we test on Geolife and Porto, we follow existing works~\cite{DBLP:conf/kdd/YaoHDCHB22,DBLP:journals/corr/abs-2311-00960} and compare ConvTraj with six representative methods, including \textbf{t2vec~\cite{DBLP:conf/icde/LiZCJW18}} and \textbf{TrjSR~\cite{DBLP:conf/ijcnn/CaoTWWX21}} based on self-supervised learning; \textbf{NeuTraj~\cite{DBLP:conf/icde/YaoCZB19}}, \textbf{Traj2SimVec~\cite{DBLP:conf/ijcai/ZhangZJZSSW20}}, \textbf{TrajGAT~\cite{DBLP:conf/kdd/YaoHDCHB22}}, and \textbf{TrajCL~\cite{DBLP:conf/icde/Chang0LT23}} based on supervised learning.
+\textbf{Baselines.} When we test on Geolife, Porto, and Chengdu, we follow existing works~\cite{DBLP:conf/kdd/YaoHDCHB22,DBLP:journals/corr/abs-2311-00960} and compare ConvTraj with six representative methods, including \textbf{t2vec~\cite{DBLP:conf/icde/LiZCJW18}} and \textbf{TrjSR~\cite{DBLP:conf/ijcnn/CaoTWWX21}} based on self-supervised learning; \textbf{NeuTraj~\cite{DBLP:conf/icde/YaoCZB19}}, \textbf{Traj2SimVec~\cite{DBLP:conf/ijcai/ZhangZJZSSW20}}, \textbf{TrajGAT~\cite{DBLP:conf/kdd/YaoHDCHB22}}, and \textbf{TrajCL~\cite{DBLP:conf/icde/Chang0LT23}} based on supervised learning.
 For the self-supervised method, since its goal is not to approximate the existing measurements, we thus perform the following steps to handle it.
 We first randomly select a part of the trajectory for pre-training (We select 10000 trajectories for Geolife and 200000 for Porto.
 Since TrajCL also needs pre-training, we will use these data to pre-train TrajCL).
 Then we add an MLP encoder in the end and fine-tune it with the triplet selection method and loss function in ~\autoref{sec-training-pipeline}.
 For those methods which have open-source code~\cite{DBLP:conf/icde/LiZCJW18,DBLP:conf/icde/Chang0LT23,DBLP:conf/icde/YaoCZB19,DBLP:conf/kdd/YaoHDCHB22, DBLP:conf/ijcnn/CaoTWWX21}, we directly use their implementation.
 For others ~\cite{DBLP:conf/ijcai/ZhangZJZSSW20}, we implement it based on the settings of its paper.

-In addition, since many baselines have been evaluated on the TrajCL-Porto and the results have been reported in \cite{DBLP:conf/icde/Chang0LT23}, we will directly compare the results of ConvTraj on TrajCL-Porto with those of other baselines reported in \cite{DBLP:conf/icde/Chang0LT23}.
+In addition, since many baselines have been evaluated on the TrajCL-Porto and the results have been reported in \cite{DBLP:conf/icde/Chang0LT23}, we will directly compare our results with those of other baselines reported in \cite{DBLP:conf/icde/Chang0LT23}.

 \textbf{Metrics.} We follow existing works~\cite{DBLP:conf/icde/YaoCZB19,DBLP:conf/ijcai/ZhangZJZSSW20, DBLP:conf/kdd/YaoHDCHB22} and evaluate the effectiveness of these methods using the task of $k$ nearest neighbor search.
 Specifically, we first use the top-$k$ hitting rate (HR@$k$), which is the overlap percentage of detection top-$k$ results with the ground truth.
 The second is the top-50 recall of the top-10 ground truth (R10@50), i.e. how many top 10 ground truths are recovered by the generated top 50 lists.
 The calculation of these two types of metrics is very close.
 For HR@$k$, we first find the top-$k$ most similar trajectories for each query in the candidate set.
 Then, for each query, trajectories in the candidate set are ranked according to their distance to the query in the embedding space.
 If the trajectories ranking top $k$ contain $k^\prime$ of the true top-$k$ neighbors, the HR@$k$ is $k^\prime/k$.
 For R10@50, we first find the top 10 most similar trajectories for each query in the candidate set.
 Then, for each query, trajectories in the candidate set are ranked according to their distance to the query in the embedding space.
 Similarly, if the trajectories ranking top 50 contain $k^\prime$ of the true top-10 neighbors, the R10@50 is $k^\prime/10$.
 These metrics can effectively evaluate whether the distance order in the embedding space is still preserved.